steve1316/granblue-automation-pyautogui/README.md

 # Features
 - [x] Customize what skills to use during each turn in a user-created plan.
 Users can select which plan to use when starting the bot.
-- [x] A launchable GUI to keep track of logs and selecting what combat script to use.
+- [x] A launchable GUI to keep track of logs, adjust settings and selecting what combat script to use.
-- [x] Farm user-defined amounts of specified materials from Quest, Coop, Raid, Event, etc.
+- [x] Farm user-defined amounts of specified materials from the supported Farming Modes.
 - [x] A user-defined timer for how long the bot should run for.
 - [x] Support for the following game modes:
     - [x] Quest
     - [x] Special
     - [x] Coop
     - [x] Raid
-      - [x] Grab room codes from specified raids using user-created Twitter Developer account to connect to their API to scrape user tweets.
     - [x] Event
     - [x] Guild Wars
     - [x] Rise of the Beasts